 - Contact the clerk to request an appointment to vote

-- Bring photo ID & fill out an AV application in the clerk’s office
+- Bring photo ID & fill out an AV application at the township hall

-- Turn the sealed envelope in to the clerk before leaving
+- Give the sealed envelope to the clerk

 - Register to vote at any time before an election (no deadline)